-Teaching your kids about good money management
+Teaching your kids about proper money management

 Another way you can get your young child to grow into frugality is to have a money jar that you place coins in.
-Allow them to put the coins in the jar for you and tell them when it reaches a certain level, you will decide together what to do with it.
+Allow them to put the coins in the jar for you and tell them when it reaches a certain level, and you will decide together what to do with it.

 Young children are also great helpers if you do couponing.
 They can help you sort, cut (in the later years such as 5 or 6) and stack coupons.
 If you take them to the store with you, have them pick out the items in the picture on the coupon.
-See Where to find Coupons in Canada
+See Where to find Coupons in Canada.

-Once you get into elementary through preteen years, you can really start to drive frugality home by giving them ways to understand saving, spending and investing money in responsible manners.
+Once you get into elementary through preteen years, you can start to drive frugality home by giving them ways to understand saving, spending and investing money in responsible manners.

 Older children can get bank accounts that have high savings yield percentages.
 You can ask them to track their money in their account and watch it grow with deposits.
 This is also a great time to start with an allowance.

 Preteens can help you with your couponing trips by helping you calculate savings, price matching with ads and helping you decide if something is a good buy or not by comparing prices.
 When they see how much you can save with coupons, it is likely they will continue this through adulthood.
-See How to Create a Price Book, and Canada Stores that Price Match List
+See How to Create a Price Book and Canada Stores that Price Match List

 As a child enters young adulthood, they may desire to get jobs and graduate from the allowance.
 This is a great way to allow them to earn some of their own money, but it is vital that you spend some time talking about it and what it will mean.
 Will they be saving for something they want?
-Will they be paying for some of their own wants, now?
+Will they be paying for some of their wants, now?
 How about their own needs?
-Every family is different, but a frank discussion about how holding a job can affect grades and how that can’t be allowed is important.10 Ways to Build an Emergency Fund
+Every family is different, but a frank discussion about how holding a job can affect grades and how that can’t be allowed important.10 Ways to Build an Emergency Fund